• Skip to primary navigation

 The internet troll is such a trope that it might be easy to forget they actually exist if you don’t work online (or read the comments on social media).
 Like the guy who commented on the first Italian recipe I published that the pasta looked “too dry to swallow,” and suggested that I “just throw it in the bin.”

-Sometimes I actually carry on discussions with these trolls on Facebook, just to keep the algorithm happy.
-(Because social media sites want “engagement,” so if there’s a conversation going in the comments of a post – even an obnoxious one – then Facebook will show that post to more people.)
+Sometimes I actually carry on discussions with these trolls on my Facebook and Instagram pages, just to keep the algorithm happy.
+(Because social media sites want “engagement,” so if there’s a conversation going in the comments of a post – even an obnoxious one – then the algorithms will show that post to more people.)

 Pro tip: It’s not worth it.
 I’ve stopped.